rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/gke-cluster-configuration/gke-cluster-configuration.md

 #### Imported Clusters

 For imported clusters, Project Network Isolation (PNI) requires Kubernetes Network Policy to be enabled on the cluster beforehand.
 For clusters created by Rancher, Rancher enables Kubernetes Network Policy automatically.

 1. In GKE, enable Network Policy at the cluster level.
-(Refer to the official GKE guide)[https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy]
+Refer to the [official GKE guide](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy) for instructions.
-2. After enabling Network Policy, import the cluster into Rancher and enable PNI for project-level isolation.
+1. After enabling Network Policy, import the cluster into Rancher and enable PNI for project-level isolation.

 ### Node Ipv4 CIDR Block